simonmichael/hledger/site/start-journal.md

 ## by text editor

-Use a [text editor](/journal.html#editor-support) to add transactions and save the file.
+Write transactions in a [text editor](/journal.html#editor-support) and save the file.

 ## by add